ComputationalThermodynamics/MAGEMin/README.md

 MAGEMin is written as a parallel C library callable from any petrological/geodynamic tool.
 For a given set of pressure, temperature and bulk-rock composition MAGEMin uses a combination of linear programming, extended Partitioning Gibbs free Energy and gradient-based local minimization to compute the most stable mineral assemblage

-## Documentation

-- Documentation and tutorial on how to install and use MAGEMin are available here: https://computationalthermodynamics.github.io/MAGEMin/index.html

 ## Available thermodynamic dataset
 - Holland et al., 2018 (see http://hpxeosandthermocalc.org)
 - K2O-Na2O-CaO-FeO-MgO-Al2O3-SiO2-H2O-TiO2-O-Cr2O3 chemical system